Lesson Plan Library

 Topics: AP World History, World History

-No Gun Ri: The Importance of Remembering Even Horrific Massacres during war
+No Gun Ri: The Importance of Remembering Even Horrific Massacres During War

 Students will critically analyze Suhi Choi’s article to understand how historical narratives are shaped and the consequences of silencing survivors’ stories.
 They will discuss the significance of historical memory and how it influences public perception.